Mekaillzm/catalog.py/current/readme.txt

+IMPORTANT
+catalogue.py is the original app.
+However, it requires some configuration and may be unstable. catalog2.py has been redesigned from the ground up and is the latest stable version.

 Supported environments: Windows 10/11
 The application will not function as expected on MacOS and has not been tested on Linux